 Any time before the ground freezes.
-Each year is different, but October is typically the best time to turn off your system.
-If you want your sprinkler system blown out in October, then you’ll want to contact a service company in September to be put on the schedule.
+Each year is different, but September and October is typically the best time to turn off your system.
+If you want your sprinkler system blown out in, then you’ll want to contact a service company to be put on the schedule.

 Can I do it myself?

 Yes.
 If you have an air compressor large enough, you can do it yourself.
 However, most homeowners don’t have equipment or the experience to properly winterize an irrigation system.
 Our technicians are trained and equipped with the best technology to clear your system safely and efficiently.